Emergency Dentist – Boston, MA

 - Same-day appointment: The first thing we recommend you do if you have a dental emergency is to give our dental office a call, even if you aren’t sure if what you’re experiencing is a dental emergency.
 This gives us a chance to get you scheduled sooner, ideally the same day, and provide first-aid tips over the phone to manage your situation and help reduce discomfort.

 - Emergency exam: When you do get to our dental office, our team members will bring you to one of our operatories so that a dentist can perform a detailed emergency exam.
 This process may involve digital X-rays to better understand your condition and confirm the exact cause and location of your emergency.

 - Review our findings: After going over their findings with you, the dentist will recommend a treatment plan that directly addresses your emergency and gets you out of discomfort.
 We work hard to get you out of pain by the time you leave our dental office, so you can continue your day without interruptions and get started on the path towards positive oral health.

 - Get the care you need: After breaking down the estimated costs and time needed to treat your dental emergency, we’ll get you scheduled to have your treatment done (assuming it can’t be completed the same day).
 Services considered to treat dental emergencies include dental crowns and fillings, root canal therapy, and tooth extractions.
 However, other options may be recommended if needed.

 The Most Common Dental Emergencies

-Devonshire Dental Associates is more than prepared to handle just about any dental emergency.
+Devonshire Dental of Boston is more than prepared to handle just about any dental emergency.
 Since they come in many different forms, it’s important that you give us a call right away if you feel something is not right with your smile or oral health.
 The most common dental emergencies can be found below as well as tips to manage them ahead of your appointment with us.

 How to Prevent Dental Emergencies